Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 To qualify for Supplemental Security Income (SSI) or Medicaid in Florida, an individual with a disability generally cannot have more than $2,000 in countable assets.

-The Risk: A well-meaning inheritance from a grandparent or a gift left in a standard Will can "over-fund" your child, causing an immediate loss of health insurance and monthly income.
+The Risk: A well-meaning inheritance from a grandparent or a gift left in a standard Last Will and Testament can "over-fund" your child, causing an immediate loss of health insurance and monthly income.

 The Solution: Assets must flow into a specialized legal structure rather than directly to the child.